HOME › Forums › Australian Circus › Ropewalkers

 Mark St Leon

-Long Jetty NSW
+Long Jetty NSWHi Lyn,

 I’m not sure if this message will be seen after the time that has passed since this original post.

-I find the information you have written very interesting and was wondering if the same ‘James Perkins’ known to our family as ‘Arthur James Perkins’ is the same man, who is my Great Great Great Grandfather.
+I find the information you have written very interesting and was wondering if the same ‘James Perkins’ known to our family as ‘Arthur James Perkins’ is the same man, who is my Great Great Great Grandfather.You did mention that the’Personal Life’ is complicated.
+And this may possibly add another layer to that.

 My Great Great Grandmother is Grace Stanmore Perkins born in 1881 or 1882 in NSW.
 I have her original marriage certificate with her father listed as Arthur James Perkins occupation ‘Stage Business’.
 Grace Perkins Married James Henry Bailey and had my Great Grandmother Lucy Sophia Bailey.
 On the marriage certificate as mentioned above, Grace’s father was Arthur James Perkins, but her mother was listed as ‘Not Known’ – rather strange.